zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 According to the diagram when our LED is `off` it can only transition to the `on` state, and conversely when the state is `on` it can only transition to `off`.

-Our driver will have 4 major parts, all dictated by zetta:
+Our driver will have 4 major parts, all dictated by Zetta:

   * Dependencies
   * The constructor function